GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 ## 2024-03-28: DEA Sandbox outage

-The [DEA Sandbox](https://app.sandbox.dea.ga.gov.au/) is currently experiencing an outage.
-We are currently investigating the outage and will work to fix it as soon as possible.
-Please check this page again soon for the latest updates.
+There is currently an unplanned outage on the [Digital Earth Australia Sandbox](https://app.sandbox.dea.ga.gov.au/).
+DEA is investigating the cause of the problem and is working on implementing a solution.
+It is currently unknown how long the outage will last.

+You will be unable to log in or access your DEA Sandbox account while the incident is ongoing.
+You may also notice reduced performance on other DEA systems during this outage.

+You can monitor the status of DEA’s systems on the [DEA monitoring dashboard](https://monitoring.dea.ga.gov.au/).
+If you would like to contact DEA, please email [earth.observation@ga.gov.au](mailto:earth.observation@ga.gov.au)

 ## 2024-03-25: DEA Waterbodies version 3.0.0 released